peerindex/geocoder/README.md

  - Best used for things on the web, like Twitter (it uses population data adjusted for online activity)

 ####Notes
-**DO NOT** create more than one `Geocoder` object.
+ - **DO NOT** create more than one `Geocoder` object.
 It's very expensive to create and is thread-safe.
+ - **DO NOT** modify the `Location` object.
+It's an mutable object to play nice with serialization libraries, and the `Geocoder` object doesn't return a defensive copy for performance reasons (maybe I should, really).

 ####Output
  - Here is an example output with comment